-Part of the hugely popular Frame group, the standalone studio at Kings Cross is well worth a visit for excellent classes in the capital (Food & Features Editor Anastasia Bernhardt recommends David Kam’s classes in particular).
-They recently launched ‘Anti-Desk Yoga’, a class specially designed to ease the tensions of office workers.
+Part of the hugely popular Frame group, the standalone studio at Kings Cross is well worth a visit for excellent classes in the capital (Managing Editor Anastasia Bernhardt recommends David Kam’s classes in particular).
+They offer ‘Anti-Desk Yoga’, a class specially designed to ease the tensions of office workers.
 Great as a lunchtime pick-me-up (between slouching over spreadsheets,) it’s a class of gentle flow which focuses on releasing the shoulders and improving posture with long holds, to boost flexibility, de-stress and energise.
 Classes start at £9.

 Stretch London, Broadway Market & Columbia Road